pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Beyond the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
 Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.

-**Vulnerability as Strength:**  A core strength of polyamory lies in the emphasis on radical honesty.
-Partners engage in open communication about desires and boundaries, fostering trust and understanding.
-Honest communication often involves vulnerability – the risk of rejection or emotional turmoil.
-However, as the facts suggest, this vulnerability can be a source of strength.
-By working through these challenges together, couples may emerge with a deeper bond and a more nuanced understanding of their needs.
+**Vulnerability as Strength:**  At the core, when leave yourself open to be said "no" to, reprimanded, scolded, or humiliated you risk so much.
+If you walk By working through these challenges together, couples may emerge with a deeper bond and a more nuanced understanding of their needs.

 **The Range of Challenges:**  Polyamory/ENM also require a high degree of emotional maturity and self-awareness.
-Partners need to navigate jealousy, insecurity, and the potential for complex emotional entanglements.
+Partners need to navigate jealousy, insecurity, fear, and uncertainty.
 Not everyone possesses this level of maturity, and attempting a polyamory without it could be disastrous.
-Furthermore,  both partners need to be  committed to personal growth  and the ongoing evolution of the relationship.
-This requires constant communication and a willingness to adapt as needs and desires change.
+Uktimately, it requires constant communication and a willingness to adapt as needs and desires change.

-**Societal Hurdles:** Open relationships still face societal stigma, which can create strain on couples and their support networks.
+**Societal Hurdles:** Polyamory/ENM still face societal stigma, which can create strain on couples and their support networks.
 Navigating this stigma requires additional emotional resilience.

 ## Benefits